 All commercial receivables are exposed to a credit risk.
-The Company's management does not identify a specific credit risk as much as the trade receivables consist of many different clients.
+The Company's management does not identify a specific credit risk because the trade receivables consist of many different clients.

 13. Received Advances

 Supplier receivables are presented in the following table: